Marko Đurišić (politician): Parliamentarian (2001–12)

-The Serbian government fell after Milošević's defeat in the 2000 Yugoslavian election, and a new Serbian parliamentary election was called for December 2000. Đurišić received the ninety-fourth position on the DOS's list and was awarded a mandate when the alliance won a landslide victory with 176 seats out of 250.
+The Serbian government fell after Milošević's defeat in the 2000 Yugoslavian election, and new Serbian parliamentary election was called for December 2000. Đurišić received the ninety-fourth position on the DOS's list and was awarded a mandate when the alliance won a landslide victory with 176 out of 250 seats.
 (From 2000 to 2011, assembly mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order. Đurišić was not automatically elected by virtue of his list position, though he received a mandate all the same.)
-He took his seat when the assembly convened in January 2001; shortly thereafter, he accompanied DS deputy chair Boris Tadić on an official visit to Germany.
+He took his seat when the assembly convened in January 2001 and shortly thereafter accompanied DS deputy chair Boris Tadić on an official visit to Germany.
 During his first term, he served on the committee for international relations, the committee for transport and communications, and the finance committee.

 The DS contested the 2003 Serbian election at the head of its own alliance and won thirty-seven mandates. Đurišić received the 147th position on the party's list.
-He was not included in the DS's initial delegation but received a mandate on 17 February 2004 as the replacement for another party member who had resigned.
+He was not included in the DS's initial delegation but received a mandate on 17 February 2004 as the replacement for another delegate who had resigned.
 The DS served in opposition in this sitting of parliament.
 In August 2005, Đurišić attended an event in Poland commemorating the twenty-fifth anniversary of the founding of Solidarity.

 Đurišić received the sixty-seventh position on the Democratic Party's list in the 2007 parliamentary election.
 The list won sixty-four seats; he was again not immediately included in his party's delegation but received a mandate on 22 May 2007 as the replacement for another member.
-The DS formed an unstable alliance with the rival Democratic Party of Serbia (Demokratska stranka Srbije, DSS) and G17 Plus after the election, and Đurišić again served as a government supporter.
+The DS formed an unstable alliance with the rival Democratic Party of Serbia (DSS) and G17 Plus after the election, and Đurišić again served as a government supporter.
 In his third term, he was the deputy leader of the DS's assembly group, a member of the defence and security committee, and the leader of Serbia's delegation to the NATO Parliamentary Assembly (where Serbia has observer status).

 Đurišić was the chief of DS incumbent Boris Tadić's campaign staff in the 2008 Serbian presidential election, which was held over two rounds in January and February.
-Tadić won re-election and afterward commended Đurišić for his work on the campaign.
-Soon after the vote, Đurišić was described as having "bawled out" a journalist who asked a challenging question about the DS's coalition partners, and the newspaper Politika ran an editorial criticizing his actions.
+Tadić won the election and afterward commended Đurišić for his work on the campaign.
+Soon after the vote, Đurišić was described as having "bawled out" a journalist who asked a challenging question about the DS's coalition partners, and the newspaper Politika ran an editorial criticizing him.
 Tadić accused Politika of having illegally recorded a conversation with Đurišić; Politika rejected the charge and defended its actions on the basis of a commitment to the freedom of the press.
-These events led to some friction between the newspaper and the administration.
+These events led to some friction between the newspaper and the Tadić presidency.